Sunday, April 26, 2020

 When there is darkness, only light.
 That's one statement from a soulful prayer to St. Francis of Assisi.

-Today, the world is full of darkness.
+Today, the world is in darkness.
 Humanity is suffering from the worst of God's wrath.
-We all suffer the good ones and the bad ones.
+We all suffer, the good and the bad.

 We may ask ourselves, why does God allow us to suffer?
 Why does God put us into the darkness?
 If God is the world's light, why does He allow the destruction of humanity and the world?

 We are good in nature, but God allows us to experience the dark side to decipher the truth and appreciate the light.
 If there is no darkness, there could be no light.
-Same as saying we are good because we refuse to be wrong and embrace the light.
+This is the same as saying we are good because we refuse to be wrong and embrace the light.

-In our lives, we can't say we are perfect.
-We commit a mistake or sin in our thoughts, words, and actions.
+We can't say we are perfect in our lives.
+We make mistakes or sins in our thoughts, words, and actions.
 Subsconsciously, we harm others with our intentions.
-We have the tendency to harm other living beings and disobey Higher beings.
+We have the tendency to harm other living beings and disobey higher beings.

-That's our human nature.
+That's human nature.
 As long as we live, we continue to dwell on the darkness and the light.
-But, in the end, we choose to stay in the lightness of our being - - of our soul and spirit.
+But, in the end, we choose to stay in the lightness of our being—the lightness of our soul and spirit.

-Whatever we suffer at the present time is only temporary.
+Remember, whatever we suffer at the present time is only temporary.
 The light is at the end of the tunnel, and we are heading in that direction.
+This too shall pass.

-Your suffering is my suffering.
-Your darkness is my darkness.
-That's what we are in the spiritual world.
-We are physically distant but spiritually connected.
+Your suffering is my suffering, and your darkness is my darkness.
+That's what we are in the spiritual world: physically distant but spiritually connected.

-This Palm Sunday, we welcome the coming of Christ.
-We welcome his Divine presence in our hearts.
+This Palm Sunday, we welcome Christ's coming and his Divine presence in our hearts.
 He gives us darkness and can take it away from us.
 Then, we live to be the light in the world.
 We continue to be enlightened beings in this world.

 © 2020 Del Cusay